China critical of Aust’s virus probe call

 Australia’s call for an international probe into the origins of the coronavirus pandemic has drawn sharp criticism from China, accusing Scott Morrison’s government of taking instructions from the United States.

-Australia sought support for an investigation into the pandemic outbreak, including the response of the World Health Organisation (WHO), in calls with US President Donald Trump and major powers, but France and Britain said now was the time to fight the virus and not apportion blame.
+Australia sought support for an investigation into the pandemic outbreak, including the response of the World Health Organisation (WHO), in calls with US President Donald Trump and major powers, but France, Britain and the European Union warned now was the time to fight the virus and not apportion blame.

 PM Morrison said on Twitter he had “a very constructive discussion” with Trump on the two nation’s responses to COVID-19 and the need to get economies up and running.